astraw/svg_stack/README.rst

 can be called from the command line (less flexible) or called from the Python interface (more flexible).

-This tool exists primarily exists to automatically composite SVG files into a single SVG file that remains compatible with Inkscape_.
+This tool primarily exists to automatically composite SVG files into a single SVG file that remains compatible with Inkscape_.
 If compatibility with Inkscape is not required, one can create an svg file with multiple, nested <svg> elements.
 Inkscape, however, doesn't